9dots/devy/devy-white/README.md

 ## devY white

-devY White is an introduction course that introduces students to the dash(name?) coding environment and basic Javascript concepts.
+devY White is an introduction course that introduces students to the cycle shell coding environment and basic Javascript concepts.

 ##### Concepts